 Wixie postcard templates make it easy

-If you use the 2-page template, click the right arrow at the bottom of the Wixie window to move to the second page and type a message.
+Click the right arrow at the top to move to the second page and type a message.

 Postcards are meant to be shared.
 No matter if you create print or digital postcards, just be sure to print and showcase or send them to someone so that students see their work is valued.